5 Unforgettable Days on the French Riviera

 After her divorce from a wealthy Russian financier, Béatrice had prominent architect Aaron Messiah design this majestic, frothy pink confection overlooking the Mediterranean.

-Furnished with Old Masters paintings and a jaw-dropping amount of furniture from the court of Louis XVI and Marie-Antoinette, even if you’re not big on period furniture, many of the pieces are the sole survivors of that time period– their contemporaries were all destroyed during the French Revolution.
+Furnished with Old Masters paintings and a jaw-dropping amount of furniture from the court of Louis XVI and Marie-Antoinette, even if you’re not big on period furniture, many of the pieces are the sole survivors of that time period– as their contemporaries were all destroyed during the French Revolution.

 After you finish the audio-guide about the house, go outside to check out the themed gardens.
 There are a whopping 9 of them, but they’re all connected via a nice path with the following themes: French, Spanish, Florentine, stone, Japanese, exotic, Provençal, and roses.